 - dry erase marker

-This DIY laminating hack for tracing is a fun variation to dry-erase boards writing, or chalk board tracing.
+This DIY laminating hack for tracing is a fun variation to dry-erase board writing or chalkboard tracing.

-Also, with this laminating Tracing Hack DIY, your little one is learning LEFT to RIGHT progression which is a VERY valuable skill that sometimes goes unnoticed since it is so natural to us, adults.
-However it is NOT intuitive to little people and a lot has to happen in their brain to move objects with hands, as well as eyes from the left the right.
+Also, with this laminating Tracing Hack DIY, your little one is learning LEFT to RIGHT progression, a precious skill that sometimes goes unnoticed since it is so natural to us adults.
+However, it is NOT intuitive to little people, and a lot has to happen in their brain to move objects with hands, as well as eyes from left to right.
 We want to PRACTICE this skill because this is how we read and write.

-Moreover, if you think of it, letters and numbers are made out of lines and curves.
-And, the VERY FIRST LINE your little one will master is a vertical line, followed by curves in a circle, and finally by a / slanted line.
+Letters and numbers are made of lines and curves.
+And the very first line your little one will master is vertical, followed by curves in a circle, and finally, by a / slanted line.

 So, beginning at about 18 months, children can exercise CONTROLLED scribbling.
 Toddlers may make repeated marks on the page—open circles, diagonal, curved, horizontal, or vertical lines.
-Over time, children make the transition to holding the crayon or marker between their thumb and pointer finger ~ THIS IS WHEN YOU CAN ENCOURAGE following lines/strokes on a Montessori Tracing tray!
+Over time, children transition to holding the crayon or marker between their thumb and pointer finger.
+And this is when you can encourage following lines/strokes using a tracing tray.

 RECENT BLOG POSTS